 3. Bald Cypress (Taxodium Distichum)

 Bald cypress one is native to Florida and does very well in wetter environments such as ponds, marshlands, and flood zones, where it may almost flourish.
-This cypress gets its name because it loses all of its needles throughout the winter.
+The species gets its name from the fact that it loses all of its needles throughout the winter.

-They may reach heights of up to 70 feet and can survive in dry soils, making them an excellent option for any garden.
-They are characterized by their upright and triangular structure and the fact that their roots are wound around the knees.
+Bald cypress may reach heights of up to 70 feet and can survive in dry soils, making them an excellent option for any garden.
+They are characterized by their upright and triangular structure and the roots wound around the knees.

 4. Blue Cypress